 What should have been an eventful trip would unexpectedly end in tragedy, leaving the families of the two college students with so many unanswered questions.

 Now attorneys for the two families believe they may have found some answers – and are suing General Motors and Enterprise Rent-A-Car.
 The suit was announced on January 22nd, 2018, and states the two companies among the defendants.Failing tires & brakes account for more than 50% of mechanical failure #car #accidents #JGO Click To Tweet

 Attorneys for the two families stated that the two young students were not fatigued, intoxicated, or recklessly speeding.
 There was said to be no evidence of texting at the time of the tragedy and both men had clean driving records.

 What the suit alleges is that, instead, the vehicle suffered software malfunctioning that led to the car “uncontrollably” accelerating which was the cause of the accident.
 With several other similar complaints reported on the National Highway Traffic Safety Administration website, it appears that this is not a stand-alone case.

-Our team at J. Gonzalez Law Firm are paying extremely close attention to this suit as we believe that any negligent party – including a vehicle manufacturer – should be held accountable for any traffic accidents they may cause.
+Our team at J. Gonzalez Injury Attorneys are paying extremely close attention to this suit as we believe that any negligent party – including a vehicle manufacturer – should be held accountable for any traffic accidents they may cause.
 Especially when those accidents lead to a wrongful death.

 If you have been involved in a car accident caused by your vehicle’s mechanical failure, you still have hope.
 But it is important that you contact our experienced McAllen car accident attorneys as soon as possible so we can begin our investigation and file a claim before the statute of limitations is reached.